cheapjack/RF-Craft/README.md

  *  2 : error
  *  3 : OK

-common key for messages: "TBD" all radios are in group: 87 node_ids for buttons: 1-100 node_id for the receiver hub: 254
+common key for messages: "changemechangeme" all radios are in group: 87 node_ids for buttons: 1-100 node_id for the receiver hub: 254